fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

   zero, and therefore it is a regular multivector.

 In [ConleyDynamics.jl](https://almost6heads.github.io/ConleyDynamics.jl),
-multivector fields can be created in a number of different ways.
-The most direct method is to specify all multivectors of length larger than one in an array of type `Vector{Vector{Int}}` or `Vector{Vector{String}}`, depending on whether the involved cells are referenced via their indices or labels.
+multivector fields can be created in two different ways.
+The direct method is to specify all multivectors of length larger than one in an array of type `Vector{Vector{Int}}` or `Vector{Vector{String}}`, depending on whether the involved cells are referenced via their indices or labels.
 Recall that it is